abbradar/netwire/README.md

     never :: Event a

 As suggested by the type events contain a value.
-In order to protect continuous time semantics you cannot access this value directly.
+Netwire exports the constructors of the `Event` type, but `netwire-frp` doesn't.
+This is necessary in order to protect continuous time semantics.
+You cannot access event values directly.

 We will need switching for that (covered in the next section).
-Here is an event that occurs at program start:
+Here is an event that occurs right at the beginning:

-    now :: (Monad m, Monoid s) => Wire s e m a (Event a)
+    now :: Wire s e m a (Event a)

-The event's value is the wire's input value at that point in time, in this case at program start.
+The event's value is the wire's input value at that point in time, in this case at the beginning.
 Example:

     now . time

-This event's value will be 0, because time is zero at program start.
+This event's value will be 0, because time is zero at the beginning.
 There are many wires for constructing events, but ultimately a framework will provide the events you need.
 For example a UI framework built on Netwire will provide events for button clicks.
 A game engine will